We hope you will join us soon and thank you for supporting shark and marine research and conservation #sharkandmarineresearchandconservation

 One Ocean Diving is also in association with OCEAN RAMSEY (www.oceanramsey.com) with the focus on changing the perspective people have on sharks.
 Through peaceful interaction and photography and videography, Ocean Ramsey hopes to promote sharks as they truly are: amazing, beautiful, and important animals that need to be protected.

 As One Ocean Diving has grown over the last few years we have been lucky enough to be able to expand our research and conservation efforts to include two more pelagic species- the Hawaiian Green Sea Turtle and Humpback Whales!
 Our Honu Program is in collaboration with SAVE THE SEA TURTLES INTERNATIONAL based here on the North Shore.
 Due to rapidly decreasing populations worldwide, we focus on understanding the main threats to their survival- marine debris (plastics and fishing gear) and toxins flowing off land into their environment.
 Our goal to to continue to preserve these already ancient animals!

 KEIKO CONSERVATION is an organization dedicated to making a big impact through small actions of people worldwide.
 Through social media and online platforms, Keiko and One Ocean Diving provide an easy way for people to work together to make change at the local and global level.
-Keiko Conservation is a large part of our Humpback Whale tour that focuses research efforts to record and track whale song to better understand these animals and to inspire people to speak up for these beautiful wild and free animals.
+Keiko Conservation is a large part of our Humpback Whale Tour that focuses on research efforts to record and track whale song in order to better understand these animals and to inspire people to speak up for these beautiful wild and free animals.